preloader

 2

-Registration involves selecting a race and correctly completing and submitting the registration form to the organizer.
-Each individual may register for only one race.
-The registration form requires the following information:
+Registration involves selecting the race and correctly completing and submitting the registration form to the organizer.
+Each person can register for only one race.
+The following data must be provided in the registration form:

-9. Name, date, distance, and elevation gain of three qualifying races of at least 29 kilometers each completed within the time limit and on the full course from January 1, 2017, to November 30, 2023 (“qualifying races”), along with a link to the results of each qualifying race – applicable to registration for Tatra SkyMarathon.
+9. Name, date, distance, and elevation gain of three qualification races of at least 29 km completed within the time limit and on the full course between 01.01.2019 and 31.12.2024, along with links to the results of each qualification race (applies to Tatra SkyMarathon registration).

 3